mythron/rabit-test/README.md

 The error handling is very simple, but i was not sure how complex it should have been.
 Normally i would use try catch blocks in the controller so i can have detailed information about the problem and can supply detailed information to the user if needed.

 ## Configuration
 The database connection details must be added in the /database/settings.ini file.
+If missing, the /logs folder must be created for the logging to work.
+The webserver should be pointed to the /public folder.
+The starting point is the index.php file.